Admission Requirements

 Please prepare all your documents as electronic PDFs to be uploaded online via the KIT Application Portal.
 All applications must be submitted by the April 30th deadline.

-The KIT Online Application Portal for the B.Sc. program in Mechanical Engineering (International) at the Carl Benz School of Engineering closed on April 30th, 2023We thank all applicants for applying to the 2023/2024 winter semester.
+The KIT Online Application Portal for the B.Sc. program in Mechanical Engineering (International) at the Carl Benz School of Engineering for a start in 2025/2026 is currently open and stays open until April 30th 2025.
+Apply now for the 2025/2026 winter semester!

 Frequently asked questions